linode/docs/docs/networking/vpn/tunnel-your-internet-traffic-through-an-openvpn-server.md

         iptables-restore < /etc/iptables/rules.v4

 4. Apply the routing rule so that traffic can leave the VPN.
-This must be done after `iptables-restore` because that command can't take a table option:
+This must be done after `iptables-restore` because that directive doesn't  take a table option:

         iptables -t nat -A POSTROUTING -s 10.89.0.0/24 -o eth0 -j MASQUERADE